 - "She gets nervous around new people."

-With any luck, the potential reaction from your dog will keep them away.
+With any luck, the potential for unexpected dog behavior will keep them away.
 But unfortunately, some people just will not be deterred.
 And then, you have to take a more straightforward approach.

 Strategy #3: Be polite, but direct.